Drop The Mic. Cognixion Just Previewed What Hands-Free / Voiceless Control Will Be Like For Augmented Reality - Using Your Mind.

 "Cognixion has created a breakthrough in human-machine interface: a practical, wearable device that allows you to control a computer with your brain.
 It will allow people with severe motor and speech disabilities to speak with family and friends, and -- via an integrated virtual assistant -- interact with the digital and physical world."
 Tom Gruber, Co-Founder of Siri, Former Head of Advanced Development at Apple

 "I'd have thought the idea behind Cognixion One was merely wildly imaginative if it weren't already a reality.
 In my opinion, this product will prove to be truly, fundamentally life changing for people young and old with varying levels of ability."
-Alan Brighman, Founder of Apple's Worldwide Disability Solutions Group
+Alan Brightman, Founder of Apple's Worldwide Disability Solutions Group

 Cognixion believes the world should be inclusive and soon accessibility will be synonymous with personalization.
 Be one of the first to get Cognixion ONE at http://one.cognixion.com